AmyWeitzman/ai201-project4-provenance-guard/README.md

 A user submits a piece of text (a poem, short story, blog post) to the content submission endpoint.
 The request first hits the rate limiter, which enforces a per-IP quota to prevent abuse and protect the cost of calling an external LLM.
 If the limit is exceeded, the request is rejected immediately.

-The text then enters the detection pipeline, which runs two independent signals:
+The text then enters the detection pipeline, which runs three independent signals:

-- **LLM-based classification (Groq):** The text is sent to Groq, which assesses whether the writing reads as human or AI-generated.
-This captures holistic semantic and stylistic properties such as tone, voice, and whether ideas develop in a naturally human way.
+- **LLM semantic classifier (Groq):** The text is sent to Groq, which assesses whether the writing reads as human or AI-generated based on holistic semantic and stylistic properties — tone, voice authenticity, patterns, and whether ideas develop in a naturally human way.
-- **Stylometric heuristics:** Use Python to compute measurable structural statistics such as sentence length variance, vocabulary diversity (type-token ratio), and punctuation density.
-AI text tends to be more uniform; human writing is more variable.
-This signal is fully independent from the LLM: one is semantic, one is structural.
+- **Stylometric heuristics:** Python computes structural statistics — sentence length variance, average word length, and punctuation density.
+AI text tends toward uniform structure; human writing is more variable.
+- **Informality / Vocabulary:** Contractions, first-person pronouns, and discourse markers ("honestly", "anyway", "kind of") are counted.
+AI text defaults to formal register; human writing uses these naturally.

-Both signals produce a numeric score.
-The confidence aggregator combines them into a single classification and confidence score.
-When the two signals agree strongly, confidence is high.
-When they disagree, a penalty is applied.
-A score of 0.51 from conflicting signals means something much different than a 0.95 from two signals in agreement.
+All three signals produce a score in [0.0, 1.0].
+The confidence aggregator uses a majority vote for classification and a weighted average (LLM 0.50, stylometric 0.30, informality 0.20) for confidence.
+When the signals agree, confidence is high.
+When they split, a disagreement penalty is applied.
+A 0.51 from conflicting signals is treated very differently from a 0.95 from three signals in agreement.

 The classification and confidence score are passed to the label generator, which produces the transparency label shown to readers.
 High-confidence results get a clear human or AI attribution; low-confidence or conflicting results produce an "uncertain" label.
 All three variants are written in plain, non-accusatory language.

-Before returning the response, the audit logger records the full decision: classification, confidence score, both signal scores, the label shown, and the content's current status.
+Before returning the response, the audit logger records the full decision: classification, confidence, all three signal scores, the label shown, and the content's current status.
 Every submission is logged this way.

 If a user believes their content was misclassified, they can submit an appeal.
 The appeals handler captures their reasoning, appends it to the original log entry without overwriting it, and updates the content's status to "under review."
 No automated re-classification occurs; a human reviewer reads the log.

 1. **Rate limiter** — the request is checked against the per-IP quota before any processing begins.
 If the limit is exceeded, a 429 is returned immediately.
-2. **Input validator** — the request body is validated: `text` (required, min 50 characters) and `user_id` (required) must be present.
+2. **Input validator** — the request body is validated: `text` (required, min 50 characters) and `creator_id` (required) must be present.
-3. **Detection pipeline** — two independent signals run on the text:
+3. **Detection pipeline** — three independent signals run on the text:
-   - The **LLM classifier** sends the text to Groq and receives a score assessing whether the writing reads as human or AI-generated.
+   - The **LLM classifier** sends the text to Groq and receives a score based on holistic semantic/stylistic analysis.
-   - The **stylometric analyzer** computes structural statistics directly from the text in pure Python.
+   - The **stylometric analyzer** computes structural statistics (sentence variance, word length, punctuation density).
+   - The **informality analyzer** counts contractions, first-person pronouns, and discourse markers.
-4. **Confidence aggregator** — both signal scores are combined into a classification (`ai_generated`, `human_authored`, or `uncertain`) and a confidence score.
+4. **Confidence aggregator** — all three signal scores are combined via majority vote into a classification (`ai_generated`, `human_authored`, or `uncertain`) and a weighted confidence score.
 5. **Label generator** — the classification and confidence are mapped to one of three plain-language transparency labels.
-6. **Audit logger** — the full decision (both signal scores, classification, confidence, label, status) is written to the audit log before the response is returned.
+6. **Audit logger** — the full decision (all signal scores, classification, confidence, label, status) is written to the audit log before the response is returned.
 7. **Response** — the caller receives a structured JSON object with `content_id`, `classification`, `confidence`, `label`, and individual signal scores.

 ### Flow 1: Submission